 - I would not recommend substituting the ingredients in this recipe, as it will likely change the end result of the baked bread

-- This bread is best when it's consumed the same day it's made, just like Banh Mi baguettes.
+- This bread is best when it's consumed the same day it's made, just like Italian Herb Cheese Bread and Banh Mi baguettes.
 The crust may lose some of it's crustiness or crispiness the next day.
-It'll still taste great and will make for wonderful toast or even french toast
+It'll still taste great and will make for wonderful toast or even French toast.
+Serve either bread with my Meatless Baked Ziti!

 Like this recipe?
 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.